mohamedlotfy50/brainia/README.md

  -  Flexible ecosystem to build and deploy ML-powered applications.
  -  Easy to use visualization libraries

 `BBrain` inspired by NumPy, the Python array programming library.
-Adaptors for existing data structures to be plugged into our expression system can easily be written,and Pytourch the open source machine learning framework based on the Torch library
+Adaptors for existing data structures to be plugged into our expression system can easily be written,and Pytorch the open source machine learning framework based on the Torch library

 ## Usage